Between decorating, shopping and hosting guests, it's easy to get wrapped up in the spirit of the holiday season.

 Let Notion work for you

-Place a Notion sensor by your smoke alarm so if there's trouble when you're not home, you'll know right away your smoke alarm is sounding and can take action.
+Place a Notion sensor by your smoke alarm so when you're away from home, you'll know right away your smoke alarm is sounding and can take action.